Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations: Setting and Main Results

 \end{theorem} The proof of this Theorem is given in Section \ref{sec:BoundedMoments} and follows the approach of \cite{hutzenthaler2012}.
 However we need to control the stochastic operator in \eqref{eq:semigroup} and in contrast to \cite{tamedGBM} we also now need to take account of the nonlinear diffusion terms $g_i$.
+The main novelty in our proof below is the interaction between these two terms.